Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the Radeon RX 570 is a better choice, by far. (explain)
+If using a high resolution is important to you, then the Radeon RX 570 is a better choice, by far. (explain)

 Radeon RX 570 37376 Mpixels/sec